 Open Hardware Infrastructure Works

-The Divergence
+The divergence

 Open-source software became foundational infrastructure through a proven pattern: communities demonstrated technical merit, then institutions provided professional support that transformed grassroots projects into backbone infrastructure.
 Companies collaborate on shared layers while competing on products.
-Nations gain participation without proprietary gatekeepers controlling terms, pricing, and priorities.

 RISC-V demonstrates both the potential and the limitations of current approaches.
 As an open instruction set architecture, RISC-V enables anyone to design processors without licensing fees.
 But designing a RISC-V chip still requires expensive proprietary EDA tools, access to restricted foundries, and navigation of complex intellectual property regimes.
 The instruction set is open; the infrastructure to use it remains closed.

-The Proposal: OHIW
+The proposal: OHIW

 What is needed is not another consortium with membership fees.
 It is a permanent institution modelled on how infrastructure historically gets built: public investment creating commons that enable broad participation and economic activity, then transitioning to self-sustainability through service revenue rather than rent extraction.

-For hardware infrastructure, the same logic that worked for software should apply.
+For hardware infrastructure, the same logic that worked for software could apply.
 Companies need EDA software to design chips, but these tools are not their competitive advantage; their chip designs are.
 Open hardware infrastructure would enable the same separation: shared tools and processes, competitive products, broadened participation in technological sovereignty.

-Financing and Governance
+Financing and governance

 Term sheet